 The body of the Chimichagua totes are handwoven by women of the Cesar region of Colombia, in the community of Chimichagua, with the native “Estera” palm leaves.
 Historically, the use of “Palma de Estera” constituted a prosperous home industry for families, but today, their craft is being threatened by agriculture, cattle raising and urban expansion.
 Explore more.

 The handles of the totes and the body of the belts and earrings are handwoven in the Zenu Reserve in Tuchin Cordoba with “caña flecha”.
 This is a technique developed for the “sombrero volteado” or “turnedover” hat used in the coffee plantations.
 Women weave while men commercialize finished products.

 The hoops of earrings and the buckles of the belts are handwoven by women of the Kankuama people of the Sierra Nevada de Santa Marta and are made fiber extracted from a type of native agave plant called “Maguey.”

 All three natural resources constitute the most important economic income for these communities and range from the extraction of fibers to their braiding and sewing; scraping drying in the sun and creating dyes from plants and seeds.

 “We live from this.
 Many women are head of households and do not have a husband to divide expenses.
 In my case, even though I am older I still work because with my earnings I can help my grandchildren even if it´s buying a pencil for school.
 Anything makes the difference here so every time a “compañera” asks me for work I always try to help them as I can…” Maria Concepcion, Leader of the Cooperative.

-PRE-ORDER NOW and help us #PreserveChimichagua #PreserveColombia
+SHOP NOW and help us #PreserveChimichagua #PreserveColombia